dipuk0506/NN-based-Uncertainty-Bound-with-Examples/README.md

 *Detailed description of codes are available as comments in codes.

-* A1, A4, and A5 is for Neural Network training.
+* A1, A4, and A5 are for Neural Network training.
 A2, A3 are for inspection.

 *A1 is time-consuming for large dataset.